ar-android/html-chat-layout/README.md

-# Tailwind CSS Webpack Starter Project
+# Simple HTML Chat Layout

-This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).
+This is simple project created using [Tailwind CSS](https://tailwindcss.com).

 To get started, clone the project and install the dependencies: